lgbao123/food-detect/README.md

-FoodVision is an end-to-end CNN Image Detection Model which identifies the food in your image.
+This project is an end-to-end CNN Image Detection Model which identifies the food in your image.

 ### Installation